This is the featured image of the Design Your Own Transition Effects blog article.

-Transition effects are one of the most common sounds you can hear in electronic music genres nowadays.
-They include swells, buildups, sweeps, and other effects, which help build a sense of expectation coming towards a certain part of your songs, like the drop or breakdown.
-The usual approach to making these kinds of sounds is to use previously made samples from sample libraries, or to make your own from different synthesizers.
-Also, some unique VST instruments have recently emerged, created to help reduce the effort of making FX transitions, give you the ability to customize them, and fit them better in your tracks.
-In the next tutorial, we will present to you one of these instruments and we will review its possibilities.
+Transition effects are one of the most common sounds in electronic music genres nowadays.
+They include swells, buildups, sweeps, and other effects, which help build a sense of expectation for a specific part of your songs, like the drop or breakdown.
+The usual approach to making these kinds of sounds is to use previously made samples from sample libraries or to make your own from different synthesizers.
+Also, some unique VST instruments have recently emerged, created to help reduce the effort of making FX transitions, allowing you to customize them and fit them better in your tracks.
+The following tutorial will present one of these instruments and review its possibilities.
+We will start by opening an existing project in our SoundBridge: DAW.
+This project contains all elements of a full mix but lacks proper uplifter and sweep FX transitions.

 Let's first hear the actual track from our project without any sounds from The Riser.